JaldeepAsodariya/workshop-actions-ldrp/README.md

 1. Select *Custom intent*, click *BUILD*.
 This will open a Dialogflow console.
 Click *CREATE*.
 1. Click on the gear icon to see the project settings.
 1. Select *Export and Import*.
 1. Select *Restore from zip*.
-Follow the directions to restore from the `workshop-actions-ldrp-level-one.zip` file in this repo.
+Follow the directions to restore from the `workshop-actions-ldrp-level-<one/two>.zip` file in this repo.
 1. Select *Integrations* from the left navigation menu and open the *Integration Settings* menu for Actions on Google.
 1. Enable *Auto-preview changes* and Click *Test*.
 This will open the Actions on Google simulator.
 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.